 There are no aerodromes within 3nm of this site.
 There are no protected airspace volumes, depicted air routes, or commonly used tracks near this site that require communication capabilities.
-The CYND IFR approach (MDA) and departure paths (climb gradient) are sufficiently above the approved altitude.
+There are two (2) CYA training areas within 2nm of the site (CYA621(H) and CYA627(S)).
 Assessment of the normally expected traffic patterns yields the following: